bhaveshd17/Sign-Language-Detection/README.md

 # Sign Language Detection Using Tensorflow Object Detection

-In this project, we have proposed a system which can be used to detect different static hand gestures using Transfer Learning, python and OpenCv in real-time.
+In this project, a system can be used to detect different static hand gestures using Transfer Learning, python and OpenCv in real-time.
 Common  words used in conversations such as – Thank You, Live Long, Thumbs Up, Thumbs Down are translated into sign language and are successfully recognized by our system.

-- Demonstration video
+-- Demonstration video